Skip to content

 Breakthrough with holmium-infused glass fibers

-Holmium-infused glass fibers open the possibility to develop high-powered fiber lasers.
-To be more precise, scientists from the USA have presented a new technique that allows designing powerful fiber lasers that are considered to be more efficient and safer for eye surgery due to the application of nanotechnology.
+Holmium-infused glass fibers open the possibility of developing high-powered fiber lasers.
+Scientists from the USA have presented a new technique that allows designing powerful fiber lasers that are considered to be more efficient and safer for eye surgery due to the application of nanotechnology.

 Rare-earth-ion-doped fiber technology

-The nanoparticles are applied to produce “rare-earth-ion-doped fiber” that consists of silica fiber infused with ions of the rare-earth element holmium.
-Thus, this material offers 85% efficiency of fiber laser systems.
+The nanoparticles are applied to produce a “rare-earth-ion-doped fiber” that consists of silica fiber infused with ions of the rare-earth element holmium.
+This material offers 85% efficiency of fiber laser systems.

 Operating principle

-The operating principle of such a laser system is based on a pump source (quite often provided by another fiber laser) that incites the rare-earth ions that lead to photon emission to create a high-quality laser beam light at the desired wavelength.
+The operating principle of the laser system is based on a pump source (quite often provided by another fiber laser) that excites the rare-earth ions, which lead to photon emission to create a high-quality laser beam at the desired wavelength.

 Efficiency limitations in fiber lasers